n0-computer/iroh-blobs/README.md

 The requester opens a QUIC stream to the provider and sends the request.
 The provider answers with the requested data, encoded as [BLAKE3](https://github.com/BLAKE3-team/BLAKE3-specs/blob/master/blake3.pdf) verified streams, on the same QUIC stream.

 This crate is used together with [iroh](https://crates.io/crates/iroh).
-Connection establishment is left up to the user or a higher level APIs such as the iroh CLI.
+Connection establishment is left up to the user or higher level APIs.

 ## Concepts